Playful Becca needs a good home

-PALM BEACH COUNTY, Fla. — Becca is waiting for a good home at Palm Beach County Animal Care and Control.
+WEST PALM BEACH, Fla. — Becca is waiting for a good home at Palm Beach County Animal Care and Control.

 Becca was left abandoned behind a Winn-Dixie and was nervous when she was first picked up.
 Now she's considered sweet and silly at times by staff members.